Harper Lee Introduction

 What Harper Lee did... and why you should care

-Every word of To Kill A Mockingbird has been analyzed in countless essays and critical papers.
-But far less is known about the book's author, and that's just the way Harper Lee wants it.
-Unlike her childhood friend and fellow literary superstar Truman Capote, who once confessed to having a love affair with "cameras—all cameras,"_CITATION_UUID_847C9222BBC541C495328BBEAF4B1092_ Harper Lee has studiously avoided the public eye since the book's publication.
+Every word of To Kill A Mockingbird has been analyzed in countless essays and critical papers and, of course, on Shmoop.
+But far less is known about the book's author—and that's just the way Harper Lee wants it.
+Unlike her childhood friend and fellow literary superstar Truman Capote, who once confessed to having a love affair with "cameras—all cameras,"1 Harper Lee has studiously avoided the public eye since the book's publication.

 What we have here at Shmoop is the story of Harper Lee's life and work—as much as she has been willing to share with the world.
 And we think that's enough.
-Harper Lee wrote a book that has brought hope and tolerance to countless numbers of people.
-And as Atticus Finch reminded us with respect to the title's mockingbird, to harass a creature that brings nothing but joy is a sin.
+After all, as Atticus Finch reminded us with respect to the title's mockingbird, to harass a creature that brings nothing but joy is a sin.